adamsilver/fdpb/01-Register.md

 ## Label position

 You'll notice that we've placed the label and hint above the field.
-The alternative is to place labels to the left of the field.
+The alternative is to place labels to the left.
 The only so-called advantage of this is that it reduces the height.
-However, we already that mindlessly striving to reduce the height of a form is unwise.
+However, we already know that it's unwise to focus on reducing the height of a form through UI.

-Regardless, there is no space on small screens to put the label here anyway.
-And even on big screens placing labels beside the field is unnecessarily constraining.
-This is because if the label wraps onto multiple lines, the flow of the form is disrupted and thus hinders scanability.
+There are practical reasons to avoid left-aligned labels.
+On small screens that are oriented in portrait (such as mobile phones) there is no room anyway.
+And for those using screen magnifiers there is far more chance of the label disappearing off screen.

-You might be thinking that as long as we make labels terse we need not worry about the wrapping and thus the problem goes away.
-But some questions require longer labels and hints.
-Putting the label above the field enables us to use a pattern that accomodates to the needs of different questions and their content.
+Also, for labels that contain a lot of text will wrap onto multiple lines, disrupting the form's visual rhythm.
+Whilst we should strive to keep labels and hints terse, this is not always possible and so it's wise to use a pattern that is accomodates to the varying length of content.

 ## Focus styles